line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ### Params

 You may want to create a query in advance without values, and then execute it later with calculated values.
-In this case, you can use param function, which represents a query parameter. Param function represents the query parameter the same as the value function, but unlike the value function, it can override the query parameter.&#x20;
+In this case, you can use param function, which represents a query parameter.
+Param function represents the query parameter the same as the value function, but unlike the value function, it can override the query parameter.

 ```kotlin
 val context = JpqlRenderContext()